Kajavan

 Kajavan (Քաջավան) or Amiranlar (Əmiranlar) is a village located in the Khojavend District of Azerbaijan, in the region of Nagorno-Karabakh.
 Until 2023 it was controlled by the breakaway Republic of Artsakh.
-The village had an ethnic Armenian-majority population until the exodus of the Armenian population of Nagorno-Karabakh following the 2023 Azerbaijani offensive in Nagorno-Karabakh.
+The village had an ethnic Armenian-majority population until the expulsion of the Armenian population of Nagorno-Karabakh by Azerbaijan following the 2023 Azerbaijani offensive in Nagorno-Karabakh.

 History

 During the Soviet period, the village was part of the Martuni District of the Nagorno-Karabakh Autonomous Oblast.

 Economy and culture

 The village is part of the community of Martuni.

 Demographics

 The village had an ethnic Armenian-majority population of 99 inhabitants in 2005.